wvbirder/docker-qloudable/DockerJS.md

   ![](images/000JumpStart/JS4.PNG)

-- While you're waiting, check out the short video that gives an overview of this session if you have already done so:
+- While you're waiting, check out the short video that gives an overview of this session if you have not already done so:

   ![](images/000JumpStart/JS5.PNG)